Team2556/RobotPythonTraining/README.md

      - **`/solutions/`:** Example solutions to the challenges.

    - **`/sandbox/`:**
+     - A subdirectory that is meant to feel like a robot code repo.
+     - **`/src/`:**
-     - The main source code directory for the robot's Python code, organized by function.
+     The main source code directory for the robot's Python code, organized by function.
      - **Top-Level Directories:**
        - **`commands/`**: Houses command logic that directs subsystems.
        - **`components/`**: Stores smaller, reusable pieces of code that don't belong to a specific subsystem but are used across multiple areas (e.g., custom sensors, utility functions).